Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/lifeleecher-brawler.md

 abilities_mid:
   - name: "Consecration Vulnerability"
-    desc: "  An angheuvore in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by sanctified ground, is [[slowed|slowed 1]]."
+    desc: "  An angheuvore in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by sanctified ground, is [[rules/conditions.md#Slowed|slowed 1]]."
   - name: "Mortic Ferocity"
-    desc: "⬲  As Ferocity (page 305), but the lifeleecher is also surrounded by visibly flickering fragments of the souls they've consumed, becoming [[concealed|concealed]] until the end of their next turn."
+    desc: "⬲  As Ferocity (page 305), but the lifeleecher is also surrounded by visibly flickering fragments of the souls they've consumed, becoming [[rules/conditions.md#Concealed|concealed]] until the end of their next turn."
   - name: "Soul Feast"
     desc: "⬲ ([[divine]], [[necromancy]], [[negative]]); __Trigger__ A creature adjacent to the lifeleecher dies __Effect__  The lifeleecher consumes a portion of the creature's soul, regaining 2d8 (2d8) Hit Points."
 abilities_bot: